Can you pass the Citizenship Test? Visit this page to test your civics knowledge!

 Pilar is doing research on the USS Maine for a paper.
 What would be the best choice as a source for information?
 D. a nonfiction book written by an expert on the USS Maine.
 An investigation of the Maine sinking was held in 1911 because.
 C. many people did not trust the first investigation.
 Study with Quizlet and memorize flashcards containing ...

-USS Maine, from Harper's Weekly, February 26, 1898.
-(Gilder Lehrman Collection) On February 15, 1898, the battleship USS Maine exploded in Havana's harbor in Cuba, killing nearly two-thirds of her crew.
-The tragedy occurred after years of escalating tensions between the United States and Spain, and the "yellow press" and public opinion ...
+Remember the Maine, 1898 | | On February 15, 1898, the battleship USS Maine exploded in Havana's harbor in Cuba, killing nearly two-thirds of her crew.
+The tragedy occurred after years of escalating tensions between the United States and Spain, and the "yellow press" and public opinion were quick to blame Spain.
+While the sinking of the Maine was not a direct cause of the Spanish ...

+Abstract.
 The USS Maine exploded in Havana harbor on February 15, 1898 with the loss of 266 lives.
-Its loss sparked the battle cry "Remember the Maine," it became one of the causes of the Spanish-American ...
+Its loss sparked the battle cry "Remember the Maine," it became one of the causes of the ...

 A new study commissioned by National Geographic magazine—excerpted here for the first time—advances conclusions that could help explain the explosion that sank the battleship in Havana Harbor 100 years ago. ... archivists, and two Navy experts on ship design: Robert S. Price, a research physicist at the Naval Surface Weapons Center at White ...